denzelrenner/LIFE4136-Group1-Rotation2/README.md

 9. Number of Threads: 3
 ```

-4. This will produce a neighbour joining tree with default layout which was customised with the following:
+4. This will produce a neighbour joining tree with the default layout which was customised with the following:

 ```
 1.Taxon names -> Font -> Arial -> Bold Italic -> 10

 2.Layout -> Toggle Scaling of the Tree + Auto-size Tree

-3.Manually customise the length and the width of the tree to make it more aesthetic
+3.Manually customise the length and the width of the tree to your preference
 ```

 5. To save a PNG file of the tree, select Image -> Save a PNG file, then give the file path to your Desktop with an appropriate file name such as `g10577_phylogenetic_tree.png`.